OspOsp/Showcase/README.md

 **Python · Automation · ETL** — [Repository](https://github.com/OspOsp/Scraper-for-available-job-positions-in-LinkedIn)

-### 3. Bellabeat — Health App Recommendations
+### 3. Bellabeat REANALYSIS — Health App Recommendations
 Human-AI collaboration case study: documents what was delegated to an LLM, what was independently verified, and where model output was wrong and how it was caught.

-**Analysis · LLM Workflow Design** — [Repository](https://github.com/OspOsp/Bellabeat-case-High-level-recommendations-to-improve-health-related-apps)
+**REANALYSIS · LLM Workflow Design** — [Repository](https://github.com/OspOsp/Bellabeat-case-High-level-recommendations-to-improve-health-related-apps)